joeattardi/kolinahr/README.md

 ## Environment Variables
 All of Kolinahr's core configuration is done using environment variables.
 You will need to set the following variables:
- * `PORT` - The port number for Kolinahr to listen for incoming connections.
+ * `PORT` - The port number for Kolinahr to listen for incoming HTTP connections.
  * `MONGODB_URI` - The full URI to the Kolinahr database on your MongoDB server, e.g. `mongodb://localhost/kolinahr`
  * `OPENID_CONNECT_AUTHORIZATION_URL` - The authorization URL endpoint for your OpenID Connect provider.
  * `OPENID_CONNECT_TOKEN_URL` - The token URL endpoint for your OpenID Connect provider.